 All capital expenditures are paid for with other General Fund revenues, such as ad valorem property tax or sales tax revenues, rather than fire fee revenue.

-Brunswick County Fire Fees
+Malcom Smith, Brunswick County Fire Administrator

 A community’s investment in fire mitigation is a proven and reliable predictor of future fire losses.
 Insurance companies use Public Protection Classification information to help establish fair premiums for fire insurance, generally offering lower premiums in communities with better protection.
 By offering economic benefits for communities that invest in their firefighting services, the program provides an additional incentive for improving and maintaining public fire protection.
 Essentially, PPC helps communities prepare to fight fires effectively.